iotaledger/iota-wiki/shimmer/learn/data-and-value-transfer.md

 ### Choosing Where to Attach Messages

 To transfer 10 SMR to Bob, Charlie must attach a value block to the Tangle.
 For that, he needs between one and eight tip blocks that he can attach to his block.

 To get these tip blocks, Charlie requests them from a node.

 The node selects these blocks by using an algorithm called **Uniform Random Tip Selection** [URTS](https://iotaledger.github.io/tips/tips/TIP-0003/tip-0003.html).
-This algorithm selects between one and eight valid tip blocks that lead to a valid ledger state.
+This algorithm selects between one and eight valid tips that lead to a valid ledger state.

 - The ledger state is a record of all the value blocks that have transferred Shimmer tokens in the Tangle, including the state of all balances on addresses.
 This state must always be balanced: the total number of Shimmer tokens must